zbluebugz/facebook-clean-my-feeds/greasyfork-release/hot-fix-fb-error-something-went-wrong.md

 In uBO "My filters" add the following:
 ```
-! - undo uBO's sponsored post detection rule - it is too destructive when used with the fb-cmf script.
+! - undo/disable uBO's sponsored post detection rule - it is too destructive when used with the fb-cmf script.
 facebook.com#@#div[aria-posinset] :is(h3, h4) span > a[href]:not([href^="/groups/"]):not([href*="section_header_type"]):matches-attr(href="/__cft__\[0\]=[-\w]{270,}/"):upward(div[aria-posinset]):remove()
 ```